The Smurfs (2021 TV series): Production

-The show was announced by Peyo Productions in 2017.
+The show was announced by Peyo Productions on August 31, 2017, when Peyo Productions teamed up with Dupuis Audiovisuel, the animation division of Belgian publishing company Dupuis, to produce a new CGI-animated series entitled The Smurfs with Véronique Culliford producing the new CGI-animated series.
 The next year, its European broadcasters were announced: Ketnet (Flanders), TF1 (France), KiKA (Germany), and La Trois (Wallonia).
 In 2020, it was reported that the broadcast rights had been picked up by the American entertainment brand Nickelodeon for several of its channels, but the airing agreement does not extend to the original 1980s Smurfs series (which continues to be distributed by Warner Bros. in North America).

-The series is almost entirely produced in Belgium, with 75% of the animation completed at Dupuis' DreamWall animation studio in the city of Charleroi.
+The series is almost entirely produced in Belgium, with 75% of the animation completed at Dupuis Edition & Audoovisuel's DreamWall animation studio in the city of Charleroi, while the rest of the animation services was produced at France by Dupuis Edition & Audiovisuel's fellow Anouglême-based French animation production studio Ellipse Studio Angoulême with Réunion-based Gao Shan Pictures co-handling animation services.
 Its CGI animation is mainly based on the Sony Pictures Animation film Smurfs: The Lost Village, but is an unrelated production.

-After 18 months on pay-TV, The Smurfs is now available to stream on Netflix in the United States.
+After 18 months on pay-TV, The Smurfs was made available to stream on Netflix in the United States.
 The series made its world premiere in 18 April 2021, on the La Trois channel in Belgium.

-A second season was announced in February 2022, premiering worldwide on July 18, 2022 in the United States.
+A second season was announced in February 2022, premiering worldwide on July 18 in the United States.
 In Belgium, it premiered on August 29, 2022 on OUFtivi.
 In France, it premiered on October 5, 2022 on TFOU.

 On June 12, 2024, a fourth season of the series was confirmed, and the third season was announced to premiere in the summer of 2024 on Nickelodeon.
 The third season premiered worldwide on August 25, 2024 in Belgium, and September 2, 2024 in the United States.

-On June 6, 2025, two standalone episodes were confirmed to be in production and are set to premiere in 2026.
+On June 6, 2025 during the 2025 MIFA Annecy, two standalone episodes were confirmed to be in production when Peyo Productions' parent The Peyo Company partnered with Média-Participations' Belgian animation production studio DreamWall (whom handled animated services for the entire show) and French/Canadian production company Blue Spirit to produce two new standalone episodes however Dupuis Edition & Audiovisuel won't be involved in the new standalone episodes with them will be set to premiere in 2026.